SaiSanthosh1508/Text-to-SQL_Query-LLM/README.md

 This repository contains a fine-tuned version of the **LLaMA-3.2-3B** model for generating SQL queries from natural language inputs.
 The model was fine-tuned using **QLoRA (Quantized Low-Rank Adaptation)** to efficiently handle large-scale parameter updates while minimizing resource requirements.

 ---
+### Application Interface:
+> The Streamlit interface will be available soon.
+Stay tuned for updates!

 ## Overview

 This project fine-tunes the **LLaMA-3.2-3B** model for the task of converting natural language questions into SQL queries.
 It is designed to allow non-technical users to easily interact with databases by generating precise SQL queries based on questions and the provided table schema.
+Refer below for usage examples

 The model takes two inputs to accurately generate the SQL query: